 The Split Area Wine Tour includes:

-- Pick up at accommodation or meeting point
+- Pick up at central Split meeting point

 - Private local guide throughout the tour